-- Plagiarism is the unreferenced use of other’s published and unpublished ideas, thoughts (or other intellectual property) without their permission or acknowledgement and/or the representation of them as one's own original work.
+- Plagiarism is the unreferenced use of other’s published and unpublished ideas, thoughts (or other intellectual property) without their permission or acknowledgment and/or the representation of them as one's own original work.

 - Republication of an unattributed translation of another person’s work is also plagiarism.

-- Usage of other’s images without inserting appropriate acknowledgements or without seeking permission for republication from copyright holder of the image is also considered as plagiarism
+- Usage of other’s images without inserting appropriate acknowledgments or without seeking permission for republication from copyright holder of the image is also considered as plagiarism

 If plagiarism is found after publication, the journal conducts required investigation and contacts author for any minor corrections.
 If major plagiarism is found in the published article, the journal retracts the paper and informs the same to all authors and/or author’s institution and/or funding agencies.
 The Plagiarism is a serious ethical offense and is subject to sanctions like penalties, suspension, and even expulsion.